en de

 Image credit: Albé Barcelona

-The Catalan restaurant with Lebanese influence is one of a kind.
-Owner Joey Attieh grew up in Lebanon and moved to Barcelona, where he did his master in culinary arts.
-Together with executive chef Pachi Rodríguez he creates Catalan/Lebanese fusion kitchen for the guests.
+This Catalan restaurant with Lebanese influence is truly one of a kind.
+Owner Joey Attieh grew up in Lebanon and moved to Barcelona, where he earned his Master’s in culinary arts.

-Seasonal, locally sourced ingredients get a Lebanese touch.
-Tasting menu is available, as well as à la carte.
-Everything in the restaurant has been wholeheartedly selected by the team.
-Tthis is what Albé means in the Arabic language: my heart.
+A tasting menu is available, as well as à la carte options.
+Everything in the restaurant has been wholeheartedly selected by the team — which is fitting, as „Albé“ means „my heart“ in Arabic.
 Perfect for a romantic dinner in Barcelona!

 Tip #4: Bar Salvatge